 Variables can be storage-associated through the use of common and equivalence.
 Assigning the value a variable alters the value of all variables storage-associated with it.
 They may be of different types, in which case assigning the value of one causes the value of the other to become undefined.

+The save attribute for a local variable causes its definition to be retained across calls to its subprogram.
+This also makes save variables shared between recursive invocations of a procedure or shared in a do concurrent construct if declared within that construct.

-Supplying an initial value for a local variable implies that it has the save attribute, which might be unexpected by the developer.
-This also makes saved variables shared in a multithreaded environment.
-If a derived type has a component with an initial value, then variables of that type have the save attribute.
+Supplying an initial value for a local variable implies that it has the save attribute and is initialized at program start only; which might be unexpected by the developer.
+This does not apply to a variable of a derived type where the type contains components with default initialization.

 If implicit typing is used, a simple spelling error will unexpectedly introduce a new name.
 The intended effect on the given variable will be lost without any processor diagnostic.